tum-vision/lsd_slam/README.md

 ### 3.1.4 Useful Hotkeys

-- `r` Do a full reset
+- `r`: Do a full reset

-- `d / e` Cycle through debug displays (in particular color-coded variance and color-coded inverse depth).
+- `d / e`: Cycle through debug displays (in particular color-coded variance and color-coded inverse depth).

-- `o` Toggle on screen info display
+- `o`: Toggle on screen info display

-- `m` Save current state of the map (depth & variance) as images to `lsd_slam_core/save/`
+- `m`: Save current state of the map (depth & variance) as images to `lsd_slam_core/save/`

-- `p` Brute-Force-Try to find new constraints.
+- `p`: Brute-Force-Try to find new constraints.
 May improove the map by finding more constraints, but will block mapping for a while.

-- `l` Manually indicate that tracking is lost: will stop tracking and mapping, and start the re-localizer.
+- `l`: Manually indicate that tracking is lost: will stop tracking and mapping, and start the re-localizer.